 I am a Ph.D. student in the Mola Lab and Graduate Degree Program in Ecology at Colorado State University.
 I am interested in understanding how anthropogenic change influences population dynamics and species interactions, with a special interest in endangered species conservation.
 I completed my B.S. at the University of Minnesota in 2015.

-Lab reared Bombus huntii colony.
+A lab-reared Bombus huntii colony.
 Photo by Griffin Moores.

 Bombus griseocollis colony.
 Photo by Griffin Moores.